romainducrocq/DQN-frameworQ/README.md

 - Per3DQN: Dueling Double DQN with Priority Experience Replay.

 How to use:
-1. Create a custom environment in `env/` and tune its hyperparameters in `dqn/config/dqn_config.py` (`demo/`).
+1. Create a customized environment in `env/` and tune its hyperparameters in `env/dqn_config.py` (see `doc/`).
 2. Train the model with `python3 train.py -algo PerDuelingDoubleDQNAgent -max_total_steps 10000000`.
 3. Observe with `python3 observe.py -d save/PerDuelingDoubleDQNAgent_lr0.0001_model.pack`.
 4. Visualize the learning curves in tensorboard with `tensorboard --logdir ./logs/train/`.
 5. And beat the AI with `python3 play.py` to assert dominance on the machines.

-See `demo/` for a complete guide on how to use bin scripts, build a custom environment and run the programs.
+See `doc/` for a complete guide on how to use bin scripts, build a customized environment and run the programs.
-See `demo/custom_envs_w_frameworQ.txt` for implementations of custom environments with frameworkQ.
+See `doc/custom_envs_w_frameworQ.txt` for implementations of customized environments with frameworkQ.

 ****